uvedenrodee/HahaTest/WhatIChanged.md

 5. Reduced the numbers of if's from the updateQuality method.
 One can also consider using a switch statement, but I prefer the if's.

+6. I should have changed the acces modifier for the attributes of the Item class, but since I can't touch that class, I didn't (maybe I shouldn't have moved it from the default.package?).